 Athens is a beautiful city, one of the oldest in Europe with a unique blend of rich archaeological sites, numerous museums and a vibrant cultural life.
 The Athenians and Greeks in general, are known for their filoxenia, graciousness and hospitality, they will welcome you with a smile!

 The Resident Director provides academic advice, introduces you to the community and handles communication with the University.

 Learning does not begin or end in the classroom.
 To help you get a true taste of Greek culture, a wide range of cultural activities and excursions are included in your program fee.
 The Resident Director organizes a variety of activities which usually include:

 You can walk from the residence complex to the campus facilities in approximately 10 minutes.
 Public buses to central Athens take about half an hour and the metro system in Athens is cheap and convenient.

 The American College of Greece has extensive sports facilities.
 These include: an Olympic size pool, a running track and soccer field, four tennis courts, indoor courts for basketball and volleyball, a fitness center with dance/aerobic studios, a climbing wall, gymnasium, weights room and sports lounge.

-Take a guided tour.
+Spend a day touring one of the many beautiful Greek islands close to Athens.
 Visit museums, archaeological sites, harbors and secluded beaches.
 Includes round-trip transportation, entrance fees and a traditional lunch.